 Sponsorship was coming thick and fast with huge generosity from Bymacks Upholstery, Multi-Commerce International, Silentnight Beds, Buoyant Upholstery, Gomme Bros (G Plan) and Airsprung Beds.
 Others contributed figures of between £10 to around £100 – tidy sums in 1982.
 In all, 18 companies sponsored us leaving the sponsorship pot big enough to overflow a little and add to the donations figure at the end of the trip.

 Graphics was not the business it is today and the ‘van’ was covered in sponsor’s names – made by me, by cutting the letters out of black sticky-back vinyl.
-Unfortunately, I have only two pictures of the outfit, simply because as a team we never stopped or got out of the car unless to re-fuel or use the little boys room.
+Unfortunately, I have only two pictures of the outfit, simply because as a team we never stopped or got out of the car unless to re-fuel or use the little boys’ room.
 ‘Wasting time’ taking photos was not on the agenda!
 In retrospect, this was a mistake.
-There were a few photo’s taken by others that have since ‘gone astray’ and the only one I took was when the outfit was featured in our local Shopping Plaza one Saturday morning – in order to sell the miles of course.
+There were a few photos taken by others which have since ‘gone astray’ and the only one I took was when the outfit was featured in our local Shopping Plaza one Saturday morning – in order to sell the miles, of course.
 This was an ‘instamatic’ picture of poor quality and little use for reproducing here.

 It had been agreed that unless in a dire emergency, the only stops would be for fuel – and the loo!
 Food would have to be bought while re-fuelling – and no other stops were allowed.

 Progress down through Somerset, Devon and into Cornwall was swift and uneventful.
 At this early stage though, no one could sleep even if it was their turn.